 Residential parks are year-round housing developments consisting of single-detached dwellings in the form of mobile homes, modular homes, or built-on-site dwellings.
 The land is held under single ownership as one title, and individual dwellings are owned or leased by their occupants.
-The park is serviced by a communal water system and a communal sewer system.
 Accessory commercial and recreational uses are permitted.

-8.6.3.
-RESIDENTIAL PARK GOALS
+8.6.3 Residential Park Goals